minghaizhang/pythonworkbook/README.md

-some work  to leraning about python .just to memory.
+some works  to leraning about python .just to memory and record.